shreyash-b/rainmaker-rs/README.md

 ### Note

 - **When running on ESP32 for first time, on initial boot it will start wifi provisioning and user node mapping.**
-- **After performing wifi provisioning using Rainmaker Android application restart the ESP32 for normal functioning**
+- **After performing wifi provisioning using RainMaker Android application restart the ESP32 for normal functioning.**
 ---